PinJinx/Eureka/README.md

 3. Join discussions and collaborate with others through messaging.

 ## Roadmap
-- 🚧 Idea submission and categorization
+- 🚧 Idea submission and categorization.
-- 🚧  Like, comment, and discussion features
+- 🚧  Like, comment, and discussion features.
-- 🚧  Messaging system for collaboration
+- 🚧  Messaging system for collaboration.

 ---
 Eureka – Empowering Ideas, Enabling Innovation 🚀